arbitor

 How it works

-Replace S3 + DynamoDB with one container.
-Engineers and CI/CD pipelines apply in parallel — applies lock only the resources they touch.
-State stays in a PostgreSQL you own.
+Replace S3 + DynamoDB with arbitor.
+Run it as Managed SaaS with nothing to operate, or self-host it in your own network on Business+.
+Either way, engineers and CI/CD pipelines apply in parallel — applies lock only the resources they touch.

 Self-hosted